kpeck71/kpeck-cli-app/README.md

 ## Usage

-Run: newbie after installing the gem.
+Run: newbie after installing the gem and follow the prompts.

 ## Development